The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,115||$743|

-If you are dealing with an at-fault accident, speeding ticket, reckless driving violation, or DUI on your résumé, Erie could be a better choice than Mercury.
-Every insurance company enacts rate penalties differently, so it's worth comparing quotes to figure out which insurer is best for you.
+If you are carrying an at-fault collision, speeding violation, reckless driving violation, or DUI in your recent history, Erie could be a better choice than Mercury.
+Each insurer prices its policies differently, so don't be afraid to shop around to figure out which insurer is best for you.

 |Violation||Mercury avg. annual premium||Erie avg. annual premium|